Prof-Cloud/Proj-Cloud-Inc-AWS-Organization-Guardrails-SCP-Orchestrator/README.md

  Regional & Financial Guardrails (SCPs)

-   - Regional Lockdown: A Service Control Policy (SCP) that hard restricts activity to us-east-1 and ca-central-1, preventing unauthorized global resource sprawl
+   - Regional Lockdown: A Service Control Policy (SCP) that hard restricts activities to us-east-1 and ca-central-1.
+This prevents unauthorized global resource sprawl and keeps data within North America
    - Cost Protection: Implements a "Wallet Guard" that denies the launch of high-cost GPUs and memory-intensive instances, keeping the cloud budget predictable